Fast. Simple. 3 Easy Steps.

 I need to get my Food Handlers Card but I do not have a computer, what can I do?

-If you prefer to complete your training online, here are a few suggestions:
+If you don't have access to a computer, here are a few suggestions:

 · Go to your local library – computers are available for use to the public.